 Data Migration – Do it the right way!

-Data migration, as simple as it might sound, is a very complex process that requires time and, most of all, strategic planning.
+Migration of data, as simple as it might sound, is a very complex process that requires time and, most of all, strategic planning.
 One of the key points you need to consider along the way is not losing your data quality!
 It’s simple: if your data is not meeting the minimum quality requirements, then you will probably have a cascade of errors.
 To have a successful migration without losing the quality you need to ensure migration readiness of your data, and this is a 5-step process: Extract, validate, investigate, correct, and migrate.
 I will go into the details in my next article.
 In this article I will discuss the main challenges you might encounter while migrating your data to a new environment.

 Big obstacles, big rewards!